Rahuljaluthria/Admin-Dashboard/Readme.md

 ---

-## ✅ Features

-- Admin dashboard layout using **CSS Grid**
+## What is inside this dashboard?

 - Sidebar menu (Dashboard, Users, Orders, Analytics, Settings)
-- Each button works and opens its own section
+- Dashboard cards (Users, Revenue, Orders, Pending Issues)
+- Quick Analytics section with a basic bar graph (CSS graph)
+- Recent Users table
-- Light mode and Dark mode theme switch
+- Light and Dark mode switch button
-- Simple tables for Users and Orders
-- Simple Analytics chart using CSS bars
-- Fully responsive design (works on mobile also)

 ---

+## Theme Switching

+This dashboard has 2 themes:

+✅ Light Mode (white background)
+✅ Dark Mode (dark background)

+You can change theme using the button on top.

+---

-## 🛠 Technologies Used
+## Technologies Used

 - HTML
 - CSS (CSS Grid)